Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 • the conjunctiva becomes loose, often accompanied by bleeding;

-• eyelids stick together and dry;
+• eyelids stick together and dry out;

 • the newborn becomes capricious;